Adopting Permit Software & 5 Other Actions to Address the Housing Crisis

 It’s going to take a collective, multi-pronged approach to do something about the lack of affordable housing, and it’s not going to be easy.
 Factor in added complexities like the increased number of investment firms buying up single-family homes, and homeowner pushback for new developments or policy changes that they believe could devalue their property, and you can start to see why progress so far has been slow.

-The following 6 actions are just a fraction of the steps governments will need to take to cool prices and build more homes - starting with improving the permit approvals process.
+The following 6 actions are just a few of the steps governments will need to take to cool prices and build more homes - starting with improving the permit approvals process.

 1. Improving and Fast-Tracking the Permit Approvals Process